A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Invariants from models of T

-\begin{remark} The morphisms of our category are tangle \emph{diagrams}, not tangles: we do not consider two diagrams related by a Reidemeister move to be equal.
-This is because we want to restrict to admissibly colored diagrams, and this condition is not necessarily preserved under Reidemeister moves. \end{remark}
+\begin{remark} The \(2\)-morphisms of \(\tcat\) are tangle \emph{diagrams}, not tangles: we do not consider two diagrams related by a Reidemeister move to be the same \(2\)-morphism of \(\tcat\).
+This is because we want to restrict to admissibly colored diagrams and this condition is not necessarily preserved under Reidemeister moves. \end{remark}

-\begin{remark} If \(Q\) is a rack and \(X\) is a \(Q\)-module, then one can define a similar \(2\)-category of framed, oriented \((Q,X)\)-colored tangles.
-For example, one can understand the shadow-colored link diagrams of \textcite{Inoue2014} in terms of such a \(2\)-category. \end{remark}